fullstackenviormentss/hubot-slack-invite-request/README.md

 > This script is designed specifically for use with the [Slack adapter](https://github.com/tinyspeck/hubot-slack).

----

-> **NB!** This script currently depends on un-merged changes to the Hubot core source.
-As of right now, you must specify `git://github.com/therealklanni/hubot.git#18146ab4` as the package version for `hubot` in your `package.json`.
-This notice will be removed when the changes are merged upstream to hubot core.

----

 Serves pages from your Hubot which authenticates users via Google Sign-In and then displays a form for requesting an invite to a [Slack](http://slack.com) team.
 When the form is submitted, the details are posted to your channel/group on Slack.